 - Fully online

 If you are looking for an online master’s degree in nutrition that is science-based and human-focused and addresses the cutting edge nutrition issues of today, you should consider the Master’s in Nutritional Sciences from UT Austin.
 Nutrition science is a critical area of expertise needed for anyone working in health- or wellness-related fields.
-The University of Texas at Austin offers an innovative and rigorous online Master of Science in Nutritional Sciences degree, which brings the on-campus degree to learners worldwide.
-The field of nutrition continues to evolve and the knowledge gained through this program of study can be applied to community and nutrition education programs, to corporate health and wellness settings, and current health professional practice and other healthcare related roles.
-This fully online and accredited graduate nutrition program provides core knowledge of advanced human nutrition, combined with specialized knowledge from one of two concentration areas:
+The University of Texas at Austin offers an innovative and rigorous online master of science in nutrition, which brings the on-campus degree to learners worldwide.
+The field of nutrition continues to evolve and the knowledge gained through this program of study can be applied to community and nutrition education programs, to corporate health and wellness settings, current health professional practice and other healthcare related roles.
+This fully online and accredited graduate nutrition program provides core knowledge of advanced nutrition, combined with specialized knowledge from one of two concentration areas:

 - Biochemical & Functional Nutrition: